Duality for optimal couplings in free probability: Introduction

 In fact, convex functions on a space of classical random variables have also been used in the theory of mean field games \cite{GM2021}.
 Mean field games involves the study of the \emph{master equation} \cite{CDLL2019,GMMZ2021}, a differential equation for a function $u(t,x,\mu)$ depending on a time variable $t$, a space variable $x$ (representing the position of an individual agent), and a measure $\mu$ (representing the distribution of the positions of a continuum of other agents).
 We can define a function $\widehat{u}$ on $[0,\infty) \times \R^m \times L^2(\Omega,P;\R^m)$ by $\widehat{u}(t,x,X) = u(t,x,\mu_X)$, where $\mu_X$ is the law of $X$.
 The first-order regularity conditions needed to solve the master equation are more easily stated in terms of the function $\widehat{u}$ on the Hilbert space $\R^m \times L^2(\Omega,P;\R^m)$.
 Moreover, the proof of existence and uniqueness of solutions to Hamilton-Jacobi equations on Wasserstein space $\mathcal{P}_2(\R^m)$ \cite{GMS2021,GaTu2018} relies on the theory of viscosity solutions to Hamilton-Jacobi equations on Hilbert spaces \cite{CrLi1985,CrLi1986a,CrLi1986b,LL1986}.

 The inf-convolution techniques that we use in \S \ref{sec:displacement} are an important special case of this theory of Hamilton-Jacobi equations on Hilbert spaces.
 In fact, part of our motivation was to understand the non-commutative version of Hamilton-Jacobi equations for functions of a random variable.
-We hope that future work may be able to make a connection between mean field games and free probability; at present, although such connections have been studied in \cite{CCP2020}, they are restricted to the single variable random matrix setting because they rely heavily on the description of self-adjoint random matrices in terms of their eigenvalues.
+Recent work has connected random matrix theory to viscosity solutions of Hamilton-Jacobi equations \cite{BDLL2021} and mean field games \cite{CCP2020}.
+However, these connections are restricted to the setting of a single random matrix because they rely heavily on the description of self-adjoint random matrices in terms of their eigenvalues.
+It would be of great interest to have a theory of viscosity solutions to partial differential equations in several non-commuting variables as is suggested by the study of heat equations in \cite{DGS2016,Jekel2018,JLS2021} and the Hamilton-Jacobi-Bellman equation in \cite{Dabrowski2017,Jekel2018}.